nwhysel/COMD3562/README.md

-# comd2451.GitHub.io
+# COMD 3562
-Template site for City Tech Web Design I course
+Template site for UX and UI Design course at
+New York City College of Technology
+School of Technology and Design
+Communication Design Department